 The life of this French priest who lived in the Sahara is an inspiration for our work.
 He is the source of our motto, “Cry the Gospel with your life.”

 Charles de Foucauld was born in Strasbourg, France on September 15, 1858.
-He was orphaned as a child and raised by his maternal grandparents.
+He was orphaned as a child and raised by his maternal grandfather.
 The recipient of a large inheritance, Charles lived a worldly life that resulted in the gradual loss of his faith.

 Charles served in the French Army and was stationed for a time in Algeria.
 This was the beginning of his fascination with North Africa.
 After serving in the army, he traveled throughout Morocco.
 A book he wrote on his explorations earned Charles a gold medal from the Geography Society of Paris.